Jammy2211/PHY2039_2526/content/revision/basics.md

 ```

-So we can square a number, find its absolute value - good start - but as mathematicians we are going to want to do a lot more.
+So we can square a number, find its absolute value - good start - but as physicists we are going to want to do a lot more.
 We might expect to be able to do the following, but this returns an error message:

 ```python
 cos(0)